Central Illinois' On-Line Broadcast Museum

 (YouTube)

-"Wanted Dead or Alive" starred a young Steve McQueen as a bounty hunter in the old west.
-The series aired from 1958 to 1961.
+"Wanted Dead or Alive" was a TV series from 1958 to 1961, featuring Steve McQueen as a young bounty hunter in the Old West.

 "Have Gun Will Travel" aired on CBS and WCIA from 1957 to 1963.
 The western starred Richard Boone as Paladin.
 He was a wealthy trouble solver for those who played for his services.